RRZE-HPC/TheBandwidthBenchmark/README.md

 ## Sequential vs Throughput mode: Sweeping over a range of problem size

-TheBandwidthBenchmark comes in 2 additional variants: Sequential and Throughput.
+Apart from the default parallel work sharing mode with fixed problem size TheBandwidthBenchmark also supports two modes with varying problem sizes: sequential (call with `seq` mode option) and throughput (call with `tp` mode option).
+These are intended for scanning the complete memory hierarchy instead of only the main memory domain.
+See below for details on how to use those modes.

+**NOTICE:** The `seq` and `tp` modes may take up to 30m or more, depending on the system.

-These 2 modes performs a sweep over different array sizes ranging from N = 100 till the array size N specified in `config.mk`.
+These 2 modes performs a sweep over different array sizes ranging from N = 100 till the **array size N** specified in `config.mk`.

 - **Sequential** - Runs TheBandwidthBenchmark in sequential mode for all kernels.
 Command to run in sequential mode:

 ```sh
 ./bwBench-<TOOLCHAIN> -m seq
 ```

 - **Throughput (Multi-threaded)** - Runs TheBandwidthBenchmark in multi-threaded mode for all kernels.
 Requires flag **ENABLE_OPENMP=true** in `config.mk`.
   Command to run in throughput mode:

 ```sh
 ./bwBench-<TOOLCHAIN> -m tp
 ```

 Each of these modes output the results for each individual kernel.

 The output files will be created in the `./dat` directory.

 ### Visualizing the data from the Sequential/Throughput modes

-Required: Gnuplot 5.2+
+`Required:` **Gnuplot 5.2+**

 The user can visualize the outputs from `./dat` directory using the provided gnuplot scripts.
 The scripts are located in `./gnuplot_script` directory where a